 Your support and contributions will enable us to meet our goals of supporting Black midwives and student midwives.

-Jamarah is a community midwife believes in the power of birth and that every baby has a human right to be breastfed/chestfed.
+Jamarah Amani is a community midwife who believes in the transformative and healing power of birth and that every baby has a human right to human milk.
 Her mission is to do her part to build a movement for Birth Justice locally, nationally and globally.

 Haguerenesh, or “Hagi,” is a midwife, public health professional, and energy healer.
-She is the founder and facilitator of Mamaz Circles, a holistic support service for pregnant and postpartum women.
-She is an experienced birth worker in home/birth center/ hospital settings (in the US and internationally), collaborator on the Black Mamas Matter Alliance, and research professional exploring the intersection of birth outcomes and environmental exposures.
+She is the co-founder of National Black Midwives Alliance and founder of Mamaz Circles, holistic coaching and support services for pregnant and postpartum women.
+She is a global health professional, experienced birth worker in home/birth center/ hospital settings, collaborator on the Black Mamas Matter Alliance, and research professional exploring the intersection of birth outcomes and environmental exposures.

 Haguerenesh holds a bachelor’s degree in medical anthropology, a master’s degree in international health&development, and an advanced practice nursing degree in midwifery.